Manager Evaluation & Due Diligence

 Qualitative insights such as meeting or surveying a manager can provide valuable information about their approach.
 This includes learning about the culture and depth of their team, as well as the history of their strategy and management.
 This can add important context to historical and future performance.

 Quantitative analysis, we would argue, is equally, if not more important.
 Quantitative analysis helps to connect the dots of what a manager says and what they actually do.
 This includes evaluating risk and return patterns, diversification benefits, and scenario analysis.
+While only returns can be used to analyze a manager, analysis may include their holdings, such as equity sector positioning.

 There are limitations to some quantitative analyses, however.
 Looking at past risk and returns only explains “what happened” and not the “how”.
 This is why we believe factor analysis can be a powerful tool to amplify manager due diligence.
 Factor analysis decomposes risk and provides insight into what drove performance.
-Learn more about Factor Analysis here.

 Part 4

 For example, Venn’s analysis of the Vanguard Market Fund conducted in 2020 found that for over 20 years the fund was successful in providing little to no exposure to equity or bond markets.
 It did, however, have over 25% of its risk explained by the momentum equity style, which led to over 2% of annualized return.
 This result is not inherently bad or good, but undoubtedly important for the investor to consider when conducting manager due diligence in concert with their overall portfolio.
+Factor analysis may also reveal unknown risks for even the most straightforward exposures, such as global equity.

 Part 5

 When conducting manager due diligence it is important to view data in rolling periods over shorter time frames, including rolling factor analysis.
-This helps paint a picture of what risks the investment was exposed to over time, and how those exposures may have changed.
+This helps paint a picture of what risks the investment was exposed to over time, and how those exposures may have changed

 This can help uncover various insights that might otherwise be hard to pinpoint.
 For example, how did fund performance change when managers changed?
 Have they changed their risk profile over time?
 Has the strategy adapted or stayed the course in distressed markets?
 Has the manager achieved their results by being true to their investment mandate, or have they deviated by obtaining exposure to other risks?